 The kids love them, the hubby loves them and I love to enjoy these brownies as a guilt-free (almost) fat free dessert!
 At first I thought about making just an egg-free brownie, then changed it to mix it with the trending black bean version.

-As we prepare for Valentine’s Day are enjoying cutting them into cute hearts!
-You can drizzle icing on top or melt vegan chocolate morsels (or milk chocolate if dairy is not an issue) on top or into the batter before baking.
+As we prepare for Valentine's Day are enjoying cutting them into cute hearts!
+You can spread frosting on top, drizzle chocolate ganache, or melt vegan chocolate morsels (or milk chocolate if dairy is not an issue) on top after the vegan black bean brownies are cooled.

 The kids could not get their hands off them and I had to refrain them big time from eating the whole batch of my healthy brownies.
 I am saving the rest to surprise them on Valentine’s Day!